 If it’s time to think about advancing your nursing career, then it’s time to consider becoming a practice leader with a Doctor of Nursing Practice – Nurse Educator/Organizational Leadership (DNP-NEOL) degree from Clarke University.
-Clarke offers a nationally recognized program that is designed to serve the needs of the working health care professional seeking post baccalaureate study.
-The hybrid format enables students to complete 81 credits of study in 3 years.
+Clarke offers a program designed to serve the needs of health care professionals seeking post-baccalaureate or post-masters study.
+The BSN-DNP program allows students to complete 81 credits of study in 3 years.
 The MSN-DNP program is tailored to meet the needs of the returning graduate student.
-This program offers students the flexibility needed to continue their education and pursue a Master’s degree while keeping up with the demands of work and home.
+This program offers students the flexibility needed to continue their education and pursue a doctoral degree while keeping up with the demands of work and home.

 While degree reputation is important, your personal growth and professional success are even more important.
-The MSN program is personalized from the very beginning and is designed to meet your educational needs.
+The DNP program is personalized from the very beginning and is designed to meet your educational needs.
 If you are a licensed, registered nurse from an accredited baccalaureate nursing program, the DNP curriculum will help you prepare for a successful career.
-Upon completion of the MSN program, you will have attained the knowledge, skills, values and confidence necessary to assume an active role as a nurse educator, nurse leader, infection control specialist, quality manager, or many other positions.
+Upon completion of the DNP program, you will have attained the knowledge, skills values, and confidence necessary to assume an active role as a nurse educator, nurse leader, infection control specialist, quality manager, or many other positions.
 Graduates will be eligible to take the certification exams for Nurse Educators (CNE) or Clinical Nurse Leaders (CNL) depending upon their chosen career path.